CS-SI/Orekit/src/site/markdown/data/contexts.md

 that will need EOP data for Earth frame.
 There is one factory for celestial bodies that will need planetary ephemerides data for all bodies.

-The `DataContext` interface has predefined implementations.
-One is `PreloadedDataContext` that embeds everything it needs and therefore is self-contained.
-Another one is `LazyLoadedDataContext` that loads data on the fly from external resources (typically files) when first accessed and relies on a `DataProvidersManager` in order to find how to locate and parse these resources.
+The `DataContext` interface has one implementation `LazyLoadedDataContext` that loads data on the fly from external resources (typically files) when first accessed and relies on a `DataProvidersManager` in order to find how to locate and parse these resources.

-Use could provide their own implementation of `DataContext`, for example if all the data is stored in a mission-specific database, which would not fit with the resources or files-based `LazyLoadedDataContext` and `DataProvidersManager`.
+Users could provide their own implementation of `DataContext`, for example if all the data is stored in a mission-specific database, which would not fit with the resources or files-based `LazyLoadedDataContext` and `DataProvidersManager`.

-Providing an implementation of `DataContext` consist in creating custom factories and set up one class to get a single access point to all of them.
+Providing an implementation of `DataContext` consists in creating custom factories and set up one class to get a single access point to all of them.
 The predefined `LazyLoadedDataContext` uses `LazyLoadedTimeScales`, `LazyLoadedFrames`, `LazyLoadedEOP` and `LazyLoadedCelstialBodies` for example, all of them relying on the same `DataProvidersManager` to seek and load data.
 In this implementation, some factories depend on other ones as one data context must provide consistent data.
-The EOP data for example is used by both `LazyLoadedframes` (for Earth frames) and by `LazyLoadedTimeScales` (for `UT1`). the `LazyLoadedFrames` also depends on the `CelestialBodies` interface (for `ICRF`).
+The EOP data for example is used by both `LazyLoadedframes` (for Earth frames) and by `LazyLoadedTimeScales` (for `UT1`).
+The `LazyLoadedFrames` also depends on the `CelestialBodies` interface (for `ICRF`).

+There are some static methods in the various factories (`TimeScales.of(...)`, `Frames.of(...)` that create factories with preloaded constant data.
+These method are useful for users who need to implement their own data context.

 ## Using a context